Skip to main content

 Jacob DeWitte, Ph.D., CEO of Oklo Inc.

-Jacob DeWitte, Ph.D., hasn’t slowed down since graduating from the University of Florida with his bachelor’s degree in nuclear and radiological engineering in 2008.
+Jacob DeWitte, Ph.D., hasn’t slowed down since graduating from the University of Florida with a bachelor’s degree in nuclear and radiological engineering in 2008.

 After leaving UF, he earned his master’s and doctorate degrees in nuclear engineering from the Massachusetts Institute of Technology.
 He also spent time at General Electric, Sandia National Laboratories, Urenco USA and naval reactor research laboratories.